Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Texas State Stats and Trends

-- In Texas State's five games this year, it has three wins against the spread.
+- Texas State has three wins against the spread in five games this year.

-- The Bobcats have been underdogs by 7.5 points or more two times this season and covered the spread once.
+- The Bobcats have been underdogs by 7.5 points or more two times this year and covered the spread once.

-- Texas State's games this year have gone over the total in three out of five opportunities (60%).
+- Texas State's games this season have eclipsed the over/under three times in five opportunities (60%).

-- Texas State is 3-2 against the spread and 2-3 overall in games when it records more than 18.2 points.
+- When Texas State scores more than 18.2 points, it is 3-2 against the spread and 2-3 overall.

-- Texas State is 2-2 against the spread and 2-2 overall when the team picks up more than 271.8 yards.
+- Texas State is 2-2 against the spread and 2-2 overall when the team amasses more than 271.8 yards.

 - The Bobcats have turned the ball over nine times, four fewer times than the Trojans have forced turnovers (13).